Frequently Asked Questions

-Complete the online Tenancy Application and upload the all required documentation (eg: copy of Passport, Drivers License, Student ID etc).
+Complete the online Tenancy Application and upload all the required documentation (eg: copy of Passport, Drivers License, Student ID etc).

 Once we have received your complete Tenancy Application we process the documents you have provided and seek the Landlord’s approval.
 We will then contact you within 48 hours, by email to confirm your application and the terms of the Tenancy Agreement / Lease/ Contract.
 Then you will be required to sign the Lease and pay the first month's rental and security Bond within 48 hours to secure the property.

-Delays are often caused by students not completing the Application form in full or not providing the all the necessary documentation.
+Delays are often caused by students not completing the Application form in full or not providing all the necessary documentation.

 Do I need to complete a Parental Guarantee?

 Yes, our Application form includes a Parental Guarantee download and this should be completed by your parents, regardless of your age or where your parents live.

 Do I need a current Student Card or Letter of Offer to apply for a property?